Configuring GitLab Runner on OpenShift

 credentials all Name of the Secret containing the accesskey and secretkey properties used to access the object storage.

-bucket all Name of the bucket in which the cache will be stored.
+bucket all Name of the bucket in which the cache is stored.

-location all Name of the S3 region which the cache will be stored.
+location all Name of the S3 region in which the cache is stored.

 insecure all Use insecure connections or HTTP.